blackxavier/blackxavier/README.md

 #### My name is Ogbuchi Arinze.

 I am a software developer based in Lagos,Nigeria. <br>
-I build software solutions with python,django and flask.<br>

 🌱 I’m currently learning how to build scalable and efficient API's.<br>